July Crystal River Fishing & Scalloping Report

 Redfish

 The spoil banks are holding good numbers of redfish right now.
 Go-to setup is a live pinfish on a knocker rig, with the tail snipped off to create extra scent and vibration.
-It’s a simple, effective presentation that works all summer
+It’s a simple, effective presentation that works all summer.

-Mangrove Snapper & Grunts
+Mangrove Snapper

 Fishing inside of 15 feet of water has been producing the most consistent bite for both mangrove snapper and grunts.
 Rockpiles in the 5–15 foot range are holding fish, particularly when you can get a good tide moving.